 Freshchat is messaging software that lets users provide real-time support to customers browsing their website.
 The platform is not real estate-specific but includes features like triggered messages, automated email campaigns, and chatbots to help agents and other sales professionals qualify, nurture, and convert leads.
 Plus, Freshchat lets you learn more about your leads using information like how they got to your site and how they behaved once on your site.

 The live chat platform offers a free plan and increases to $79 per team member, per month, for a year of access to the most advanced enterprise plan.
 Plans that include a chatbot start at $24 per month.
-Check out our Freshchat reviews page for information on what users think of the platform or click here to register for free.
+Click here to register for free.

 LiveChat is online chat software that lets users communicate with their customers directly through their website or other messaging apps.
 Like Freshchat, the software was not designed specifically for real estate agents.
 However, it features the ability to see what visitors type into the search box before they send it and send canned responses accordingly, route chats to team members, and share files.

 LiveChat costs between $16 and $50 per logged-in agent, per month, and also offers a custom enterprise package for large teams.
-Visit our LiveChat reviews page for more information on what real estate agents and other users think about the platform’s tools.
 If you’re ready to get started, click here to visit the LiveChat website.